7 ways small businesses can maximize PPP loan forgiveness

 As a business owner you may have already taken advantage of the Paycheck Protection Program (PPP) created under the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 If you haven’t, the deadline to apply has now been extended to March 31, 2021, under the Consolidated Appropriations Act, 2021, enacted on December 27, 2020.

-In addition, a new program is now available for smaller, harder-hit businesses.
-“Second draw” PPP loans are more targeted, for businesses that have fewer than 300 employees and have suffered economic harm.
+In addition, a second loan is now available for smaller, harder-hit businesses.
+“Second draw” PPP loans are targeted for businesses that have fewer than 300 employees and have suffered economic harm.
 They are limited to $2 million.

 If you’ve secured a loan, you likely put the funds to use to keep your employees working and business open—all while trying to understand how the “forgiveness” part of the loan works.

 PPP loans were designed to be largely converted into grants.
 But understanding exactly which expenses qualify for PPP loan forgiveness isn’t easy.
-There are a number of forgiveness applications depending on the loan size and other requirements, including a detailed forgiveness application, two simplified versions (Form 3508EZ and Form 3508S) and a new one-page certification available for loans less than $150,000.
+There are a number of forgiveness applications depending on the loan size and other requirements, including a detailed forgiveness application and two simplified versions—Form 3508EZ and Form 3508S (for loans $150,000 or less).
+To use these simplified forms, you must meet certain requirements outlined in this PPP Overview (PDF).

 1. Don’t short yourself on allowable payroll costs.